XinYuJ20/Magicat-Hunt/index.md

 ### Zapworks

-- By default, ZapWorks displays both the marker and the animation content associated with the marker simultaneously.
+By default, ZapWorks displays both the marker and the animation content associated with the marker simultaneously.
 This is not ideal for immersive AR experiences.
 We added a script to hide the marker while keeping only the animation visible once the marker is detected.
 This provides a cleaner and more immersive user experience.

-- ZapWorks supports a single marker mode by default, where only one marker can trigger its associated animation at a time.
+Additionally, ZapWorks supports a single marker mode by default, where only one marker can trigger its associated animation at a time.
 We added a script to enable multi-marker support, allowing multiple markers to be detected and display their associated animations simultaneously.

+Furthermore, ZapWorks hosts our project on its servers, enabling it to run as a WebAR experience in a browser.

 ## Animations